 The LoRa receiver is able to demodulate RF packets with a SNR as low as -20 dB in SF12.
 Anything higher than +5 dB is meaningless, and should be considered as there being "plenty of signal".

-The CAD interrupt happens at a determined time after the CAD has been requested by the host.
-It can be on preamble (best performance), but could also fire up on payload if it is launched then, although with potentially degraded performance.
+The CAD interrupt is generatedat at a pre-determined time after CAD has been requested by the host.
+It can be configured to trigger on preamble (yielding optimal performance) or payload observation.

 The payload size limitations are identical in uplink and downlink.
 The limitation itself depends on the data rate and the local regulations.
 Depending on the regulation, the time-on-air may have some limitations which are then enforced in the LoRaWAN Specifications.
 For more information, check the LoRaWAN Specifications and the LoRaWAN Regional Parameters.

 Two devices containing an SX127x chip can communicate in a point-to-point mode.
-Alternatively, you can create a small gateway with one SX127x.
-However, you will not be able to create a LoRaWAN base station with just one SX127x.
-The SX127x is a one frequency, one data rate chip while a gateway is able to cope with several channels and several data rates at the same time.
+Alternatively, you can create a small gateway with one SX127x or SX126x.
+However, you will not be able to create a LoRaWAN base station with just one SX127x or SX126x.
+The SX127x and SX126x are single frequency, single data rate chips while a gateway receives several channels and several data rates at the same time.

 LoRa is a spread-spectrum modulation and offers throughputs from 300 bit/s to 11 kbit/s in the EU LoRaWAN implementation.
 The next proposed setting is FSK 50 kbit/s, which LoRa doesn't currently achieve.
 The intent in this definition is to offer a way to "throttle", that means to increase the bit rate when the device is close to the gateway.
 This has multiple benefits, such as reducing the transmission time and saving the battery, reducing the chances of collision and therefore packet loss, and increasing the capacity of the networks.